How Long to Boil Spaghetti (pasta)- Perfect Every Time

 How to boil Spaghetti- a photo guide

-Waiting until the water boils to add the salt and the pasta.
-More details on why this is important are in the: “When to salt your pasta water” section of this post.
+Wait until the water boils before adding the salt and the pasta.
+This post’s “When to salt your pasta water” section provides more details on why this is important.

 Stir Spaghetti back and forth until the pasta gets soft enough to move in the water by itself.